bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 pub struct MyRenderLabel;
 ```

-With those, the long paths for const-values also get shortened and cleaner which results into this
+With those, the long paths for const-values become shorter and cleaner:

 ```rust
 // Before 0.13